What

 |

-| Advisors with managed assets less than $25
+| Advisors with managed assets less than

-million are almost always required to register with the State (or States) in which they do
+million are almost always required to register with the State (or States) in which they

-business or have a physical presence [offices; staff].
+serve clients or have a physical presence [offices; staff].
 State registration typically

-requires passage of standardized National Association of Securities Dealers tests, and
+requires passage of standardized tests;

 required. |